scolladon/sfdx-git-delta/README.md

 In CI/CD pipelines, for most of the CI/CD providers, the checkout operation fetches only the last commit of the branch currently evaluated.
 You need to fetch all the needed commits as the plugin needs access to the branch being compared.
 Example for Github action checkout [here](https://github.com/actions/checkout#fetch-all-history-for-all-tags-and-branches).
-If you use `-n` (`--include`) with metadata contained inside files you will need to have the full repo locally for the command to fully work.
+If you use `-n` (`--include-file`) with metadata contained inside files you will need to have the full repo locally for the command to fully work.

 In CI/CD pipelines, branches are not checked out locally when the repository is cloned, so you must specify the remote prefix.
 If you do not specify the remote in CI context, the git pointer check will raise an error (as the branch is not created locally).